2006 Mercedes Cup

-The 2006 Mercedes Cup was the 2006 edition of the Mercedes Cup tennis tournament.
-The tournament was held from 17 until 23 July 2006 at the Tennis Club Weissenhof in Stuttgart, Germany.
-David Ferrer won his first title of the year, and second of his career.
+The 2006 Mercedes Cup was the 2006 edition of the Mercedes Cup men's tennis tournament and was part of the International Series Gold of the 2006 ATP Tour.
+It was the 29th edition of the tournament and was held from 17 until 23 July 2006 at the Tennis Club Weissenhof in Stuttgart, Germany.
+Third-seeded David Ferrer won his first title of the year, and second of his career.